 Why can’t we demand respect and trust?

 Can you see the problem with demanding either one?
 They’re both based on feelings and emotions, two things beyond our control.
 So, while we can ask for and even demand both, we’ll get neither without putting in the work to truly earn it.
 That’s exactly the way it should be, too.
 In fact, blind trust and respect can be dangerous, especially to our children.
+You can demand respect but trust has to be earned.

 The dangers of demanding respect and trust